timguy/GyroToKey/GyroToKey/readme.md

  		* robot.setAutoWaitForIdle(true); //make it more precise but slow
  	* Changed from Observer pattern to multi thread application communicating via queues.
 To slow processing of incoming UDP is not the reason :-/.
 Still hanging keys and delays while key presses
  		* Disadvantage now: No seperation in main now if gui should started or not.
 Now it's always started (now issue due to multi threaded)
+	* tried also with xev on command line to see key presses.
+Could not find issues.
  * Ideas:
  	* configure treshholds in properties or via a GUI
  	* more keystroker classes for other games